Reliable Cellular Automata with Self-Organization: Killing and creation

-We will show that if neither of the possibilities listed in statement of the lemma holds then the cells remain siblings.

-\begin{step+}{glue.new} Suppose that $x$ or $x+B$ were animated at some time in $[t_{0}-\Tu,t_{0}]$; without loss of generality, suppose the latest such time was $t_{1}$ and the cell was $x+B$. \end{step+} \begin{prooof} Then $x+B$ will be without an age change for at least $\p_{0}\Tl$ time units which, due to the fact that ~\eqref{e.p_{0}} implies $\p_{0} \ge 4\lg$, is longer than the whole period under consideration.
-If $x$ also underwent animation during this interval then the same is true for it, hence the two cells remain siblings.
-Suppose therefore that $x$ has been live during $[t_{0}-\Tu,t_{0}]$.
-The rule $\Animate$ implies that $x+B$ is not a germ unless $x$ is one of the parents.
-If $x$ is a parent of $x+B$ then Lemma ~\ref{l.parent} (Parent) implies that the two cells remain siblings for at least $\Tu$ time units; after this, both cells have seen each other as siblings and therefore Condition ~\ref{cond.addr-age} (Address and Age) shows that they remain siblings until a cut or a death.
+\begin{step+}{step:glue.new} Suppose that \( x \) or \( x+\B \) were animated at some time in \( \rint{t_{0}-\Tu}{t_{0}} \); without loss of generality, suppose that the cell was \( x+\B \). \end{step+} \begin{prooof} Then \( x+\B \) will be without an age change or dying for at least \( \p_{0}\Tl \) time units which is longer than the whole period under consideration, as~\eqref{eq:p_{0}} implies \( \p_{0} \ge 5\lambda \).
+If \( x \) also underwent animation during this interval then the same is true for it, hence the two cells remain siblings.
+Suppose therefore that \( x \) has been live during \( \rint{t_{0}-\Tu}{t_{0}} \).
+The rule \( \Adapt \) implies that \( x+\B \) is not a germ unless \( x \) is a parent.
+If \( x \) is a parent of \( x+\B \), then part~\ref{i:parent.sib} of Lemma~\ref{lem:parent} (Parent) implies that the two cells remain siblings for at least \( \Tu \) time units; after this, both cells have seen each other as siblings and therefore Condition~\ref{cond:addr-age} (Address and Age) shows that they remain siblings until a cut or a death.

-Suppose that $x$ is not a parent of $x+B$.
-If it has changed its age within the last $4\Tu$ time units then it will not change the age for a long time after, and the two cells remain siblings.
-If it has not changed its age within this time then for at least $2\Tu$ time units before the observation time before the animation, it already is a partner of the mother $x+B$.
-The rule $\Freeze$ of Subsection ~\ref{ss.edges} implies then that $x$ is frozen which keeps $x$ and $x+B$ siblings. \end{prooof}
+Suppose that \( x \) is not a parent of \( x+\B \).
+If it has changed its age within the last \( 4\Tu \) time units, then it will not change the age for a long time after, and the two cells remain siblings.
+If it has not changed its age within this time then for at least \( 2\Tu \) time units before the observation time before the animation, it was exposed to the right (since \( x+\B \) was latent), and therefore the rule~\ref{alg:Freeze} (\( \Freeze \)) froze it, keeping \( x \) and \( x+\B \) siblings. \end{prooof}